doitsujin/dxbc-spirv/ir/ir.md

 `DclParam` instructions are not necessarily unique to any given function.
 Their purpose is merely to provide type information as well as optionally having a debug name attached to them, since there is no other way to encode type information.

-The `ir::InterpolationMode` parameter for input declarations is always `None` outside of pixel shaders.
-Inside pixel shaders, it is implicitly set to `flat` for integer types.
+The `ir::InterpolationModes` parameter for input declarations is not set outside of pixel shaders.
+Inside pixel shaders, it will always be set to `Flat` for integer types.

 The return type of `DclInput` and `DclOutput` can be a 32-bit scalar or vector type, or a sized array of scalars or vectors.
 In pixel shaders, `DclInput` instructions with an integer type must set the `Flat` interpolation mode.